William E. Trautmann: Time in IWW

-Post IWW Life
+Post-IWW years

-Trautmann wrote a historical novel entitled Riot that was based on his experiences organizing the McKees Rocks strike.
-He abandoned radical politics and wrote America's Dilemma in which he said, "Millions of toilers are today agreed that not capitalism, not the employers of labor as a class, are the enemies of the workers so much as those who, claiming to spring from the ranks of the proletariat, have become the apostles of corruption, the promoters of crime, the fomentors of chaos and destruction."
-He instead promoted peaceful labor reform, eventually ending up in Los Angeles where he worked on his autobiography and a New Deal highway project until his death in 1940.
+In 1922, Trautmann wrote a historical novel, Riot, based on his experiences organizing the McKees Rocks strike.
+That same year he published America's Dilemma, which expressed his shift toward anti-communism and peaceful labor reform:

+Millions of toilers are today agreed that not capitalism, not the employers of labor as a class, are the enemies of the workers so much as those who, claiming to spring from the ranks of the proletariat, have become the apostles of corruption, the promoters of crime, the fomentors of chaos and destruction.

+In his last years, Trautmann lived in Los Angeles where he worked on his autobiography.
+He was also involved in a New Deal highway project until his death in 1940.